 A number of open-flued gas heaters have been identified as posing a serious health risk.
-The Department of Health and Human Services Victoria and Energy Safe Victoria advise that you do not use a Vulcan Heritage or Pyrox Heritage gas heater in your home until it has been tested and serviced by a qualified gasfitter.
+The Department of Health Victoria and Energy Safe Victoria advise that you do not use a Vulcan Heritage or Pyrox Heritage gas heater in your home until it has been tested and serviced by a qualified gasfitter.
 Vulcan Heritage and Pyrox Heritage space heaters have been withdrawn from sale and their manufacturer has ceased production.

 Open flue gas heaters are particularly sensitive to negative pressure in the room environment, as in certain circumstances exhaust fans can draw carbon monoxide back into the room.
 Open flue heaters are not designed to operate in better-sealed, newer houses that may have less ventilation.

 When carbon monoxide is inhaled, it replaces oxygen in the blood, which may cause symptoms including tiredness, shortness of breath, headaches, dizziness, nausea, weakness, confusion or chest pain.